 Your Strength Training Reference Guide (Reps, Sets, and How to Progress)

-Do I have to lift heavy to see results?
+Why you do not have to lift heavy to build strength

 The Short Version